-KIOM-20I5E is an active anti-inflammatory ingredient of Acer palmatum thumb that is widely distributed in various regions of Asia and has been used in traditional medicine for its anti-oxidative and anti-inflammatory properties.
+KIOM-20I5E is an active anti-inflammatory ingredient of Acer palmatum thumb that is widely distributed in various regions of Asia and has been used in traditional medicine for its antioxidative and anti-inflammatory properties.
 KIOM-20I5E ameliorated DSS-induced reduction of goblet cells and ZO-1 and occludin levels[80].
 However, the underlying mechanism was not determined.

-Dietary fibers (DF) consumption affects the intestinal microbiota and consequently intestinal epithelial barrier functions[81].
-Intestinal microorganisms metabolize DF to short-chain fatty acids (SCFA) that suppress the transcription of pro-inflammatory mediators, thus positively affecting intestinal barrier functions[82].
+Dietary fibers consumption affects the intestinal microbiota and consequently intestinal epithelial barrier functions[81].
+Intestinal microorganisms metabolize dietary fibers to short-chain fatty acids that suppress the transcription of proinflammatory mediators, thus positively affecting intestinal barrier functions[82].
 Like other fibers, Guar gum (GG) cannot be digested in the small intestine of mammals; however, it is quickly metabolized by colonic bacteria.
-SCFA then promote epithelial cell proliferation in the colon, mucosal blood flow and colonic motility.
-Fermentable GG and partially hydrolyzed GG (PHGG) improved the expression levels of ZO-1, ZO-2, occludin, JAM-A, claudin-3, claudin-4 and claudin-7 in a murine model of DSS-colitis[83].
-Both PHGG and GG inhibited LPS-binding protein (LBP) levels in the plasma indicating that both compounds protected the colonic barrier; and increased the production of fecal organic acids, which could be important mediators of the observed protective effects.
+Short-chain fatty acids then promote epithelial cell proliferation in the colon, mucosal blood flow and colonic motility.
+Fermentable GG and partially hydrolyzed GG improved the expression levels of ZO-1, ZO-2, occludin, JAM-A, claudin-3, claudin-4 and claudin-7 in a murine model of DSS-colitis[83].
+Both partially hydrolyzed GG and GG inhibited lipopolysaccharide-binding protein levels in the plasma indicating that both compounds protected the colonic barrier and increased the production of fecal organic acids, which could be important mediators of the observed protective effects.

-Moreover, pre-treatment of mice with psyllium fiber before colitis induction with DSS ameliorated loss of ZO-2, occludin, JAM-A, claudin-3 and claudin-7, and reduced LBP plasma concentration[84].
-In addition, the psyllium fiber diet increased intestinal cytoprotective heat-shock protein (Hsp) 25 levels and expression of extracellular matrix (ECM)-associated genes including collagens and fibronectin.
-In summary, many phytochemicals have benefits during experimental colitis mostly due to anti-inflammatory and anti-oxidative effects that help to maintain junction architecture and epithelial barrier integrity.
+Moreover, pre-treatment of mice with psyllium fiber before colitis induction with DSS ameliorated loss of ZO-2, occludin, JAM-A, claudin-3 and claudin-7 and reduced lipopolysaccharide-binding protein plasma concentration[84].
+In addition, the psyllium fiber diet increased intestinal cytoprotective heat-shock protein 25 levels and expression of extracellular matrix-associated genes including collagens and fibronectin.
+In summary, many phytochemicals have benefits during experimental colitis mostly due to anti-inflammatory and antioxidative effects that help to maintain junction architecture and epithelial barrier integrity.
 Thus, people susceptible to colitis should take great care of their diets.

 TNBS COLITIS MODEL